 To obtain optimal performance of the defoliator, the machine must be level from left to right while defoliating.
 Critical to maintaining machine level is rear strut style and location.
 Selecting a strut style and tire location that do not run in previous tractor and sprayer tracks will greatly help the ease of maintaining field level and increase defoliation quality.
 Rear struts design is flexible so that they can be located for best performance.
 Because of your Amity defoliator's unique and low maintenance gearbox drive system, the right side of the defoliator is inherently heavier which will affect side to side level.
 Amity defoliator's come with weights mounted on the left side to counteract this; however depending on the options equipped an additional 100-300 lbs.
 (45-135 kg) can be added to the weight bracket on the front left corner to achieve a perfectly balanced machine.
-Instead of the preferred method adding weights, you may also adjust air pressure in your tires.
+Instead of the preferred method add-ing weights, you may also adjust air pressure in your tires.
 Starting with all tires at the recommended pressure (see Section 3.0 Specifications) adjust pressure up on the right tires and proportionally down on the left tires until the distance from bottom of the axle tube to the floor is equal on both sides which indicates the static loaded radius of the tires is the same.
 (Not recommended for defoliators with optional 4 struts) Once the weight bias on your Amity defoliator is accounted for, check flail distances from a flat and level floor.
 If additional adjustment is required to level the defoliator please follow the procedures laid out below:

-Figure 22: Leveling Adjustment
+Figure 7-1: Leveling Adjustment

-7.1.1 Manual: (Rear struts equipped with ratchet jacks for adjustment.)
+7.1.1 Manual: (Rear struts equipped with ratchet jacks for adjustment.

 - 1. Move the defoliator on to a flat and level floor for accurate measurements. - 2.
 Lower the defoliator front hitch cylinders to approximate operating height. - 3.
 Check tire pressure to ensure both sides are correctly inflated. - 4.
-Measure the distance between the drum 3 flails and ground, or rear frame tube and ground on the very outside of the left and right hand sides of the defoliator. - 5.
-To adjust the level simply pick the side which height is closest to desired and adjust the ratchet jack on the opposite side until the machine is level. - 6.
-Future height adjustments should be made in even amounts on both struts to maintain level.
+Measure the distance between the drum #3 flails and ground, or rear frame tube and ground on the very outside of the left and right hand sides of the defoliator - 5.
+To level the defoliator, choose the side which is closest to the desired height.
+Then adjust the rachet jack on the opposite side until the machine is level. - 6.
+Future height adjustments should be made in equal amounts on both struts to maintain level.